Removing Name from Birth Certificate

 Therefore, by having evidence of the father named on the birth certificate is not the biological father it is possible to remove father from birth certificate.

 How to remove a father from a birth certificate?

 In order to remove father from birth certificate an application needs to be made to the General Register Office.
-The following people apply to have the birth certificate changed:
+The following people can apply to have the birth certificate changed:

 - the mother

 - the man named on the certificate as the father.